carbon-language/carbon-lang/docs/project/faq.md

 ([like Rust provides](https://doc.rust-lang.org/rust-by-example/compatibility/raw_identifiers.html)),
 automatically fixing the conflict.

-While Carbon remains in flux, such tooling should not be expected.
+While Carbon remains in early development, upgrade tooling is not ready.
 It is instead a consideration for declaring Carbon
 [ready for use](#how-soon-can-we-use-carbon).

 This upgrade approach stands in comparison to enforcing